ColtonWilson/Group7_Project1/README.md

-## Name
+## MoniMe

-Password Generator built for uniqueness!
+Currency exchange calculator

 ## Description

-A password generator website for your personal use.
-This password generator will customize a unique password based on the password criteria you include!
+A currency exchange website for personal use.
+This currency exchange will convert user selected currency and convert it to another selected currency!

 ## Badges